Intermediate Digi-Photo Diver Distinctive Specialty Course – how it worksBook My Photo Diver Course

-I can proudly say that when I wrote the course it was the only PADI course that covered the deployment of surface market buoys both at the surface and from the safety stop, and it still is today – November 2016.
+I can proudly say that when I wrote the course it was the only PADI course that covered the deployment of surface marker buoys both at the surface and from the safety stop, and it still is today – November 2019.
 Surface marker buoys are a significant addition to diver safety.
 They warn all boat traffic that divers are about to ascend, and they alert your dive boat to your location.

 The format of the course follows the successful format of my first course: knowledge development prior to two open water dives, followed by a Photoshop workshop.

 During 2016 the sea has washed away some of the sand from the lower parts of the beach.
 This has uncovered some of the rocks below and has made the beach more difficult to cross in bare feet.
 So I strongly advise participants to bring a pair of flip flops to wear into the water until we are up to our chests.
 You can then float, take of your flip flops and put on your fins.

 You must be at least on Open Water Diver to enroll on this course.
 Indeed, it is not a bad idea to do this course before going on to complete the Advanced Open Water Course.
 The first dive of this course, what PADI calls an Adventure dive, can be credited to the Advanced Course.
 So if you do choose this option, you only have to make four more dives to attain the Advanced certification.